 Membership fees are not rated by age up to 79 years; we offer our Silver Plan for Members that are 80 years of age or older.

-On the back of the membership card are listed all of SkyMed’s contact phone numbers.
+All of SkyMed’s contact phone numbers are listed on the back of the Membership card.
 SkyMed’s call services are available 24/7/365, weekends, evenings, and holidays.
-There is no need to hesitate calling once a member is hospitalized, even if the member is not certain of the severity of their hospitalization.
+There is no need to hesitate in calling once a Member is hospitalized, even if the Member is not certain of the severity of their hospitalization.
 When calling SkyMed you will be asked if yours is a medical emergency.
 If you need assistance immediately, please answer “yes” and you will be transferred to a SkyMed Member Services employee immediately.

 What is the Helicopter Option?

 The Helicopter Option provides transport from the scene of an auto accident to the hospital.
 Transport is also provided hospital-to-hospital under emergency situations when the original admitting hospital cannot provide the necessary care for the member.
 Costs can be up to $40,000 for a short helicopter trip to a hospital.
 SkyMed guarantees there will be no out-of-pocket costs to the Member for a helicopter transport.
 Helicopter flights between hospitals are to be arranged only by SkyMed; however, flights or ground ambulance services from the scene of a vehicle accident do not need to be prearranged by SkyMed.

 SKYMED ARRANGES ALL FLIGHTS